whatsrupp/CV/README.md

 ## Hobbies and Interests

-- **Helping people code** : Codebar and One on One mentorship
 - **Music** : Cello (Grade 8 Distinction), Drums, Singing and Piano (Grade 8 Merit)
-- **Fitness** : Triathlons and Half Marathons
 - **Photography** : Night time exposures, Architecture and Portraits
+- **Helping people code** : Codebar and One on One mentorship
 - **Video Production** : Personal and freelance video production and animation
-- **Graphic Deisgn** : Odd Photoshops, Posters and Logos
+- **Graphic Deisgn** : Photoshops, Posters and Logos

 ## A Final Word
 If you're reading a pdf copy of this CV, it was generated from a markdown file under version control.
-If you're interested in seeing how the CV has changed over time, then the original is available at https://github.com/whatsrupp/CV
+If you're interested in seeing how the CV has changed over time then the original is available at https://github.com/whatsrupp/CV

 If you've made it this far, thanks for reading!